 Free Earth Day Challenge for Kids: Creative Way to Make it Fun

 So why wait?
-Get the challenge today and start celebrating Earth Day in style!
+Get the challenge today and start celebrating Earth Day with your children!

 Enjoy a Special Earth Day Challenge for Kids

-With over twenty different activities, from crafts to learning about recycling, this printable challenge is sure to pique your child’s curiosity and have them excited for Earth day this year!
+With over twenty different activities, from crafts to learning about recycling, this printable challenge is sure to spark your child's curiosity and have them excited for Earth day this year!

-Although it would be great if you could do all of these ideas, don’t sweat it if you can’t get to all of them.
+Although it would be great if you could do all of these ideas, don't sweat it if you can't get to all of them.
 Go over the ideas in this chart with your kids.
-Chat about and circle activities that you want to make sure to enjoy.
+Chat about and circle or highlight the activities that you want to make sure to enjoy.

 And, of course, you can extend the Earth Day fun by doing activities throughout the year!